nirob5151/myapp/blueprint.md

 ## Next Steps

-*   Implement the crop management feature, allowing users to add, edit, and delete crops associated with their farms.
+*   Implement the ability to edit and delete farms and crops.
 *   Enhance the UI of the farm management and crop management pages.
 *   Add a dashboard to the home page to display a summary of farm activities.
 *   Implement the educational resources feature, including articles and tutorials.